openshift/gcp-project-operator/docs/debug.md

 You can modify the verbosity by adding `args:`to the [operator.yaml](../deploy/operator.yaml)

-If you want to see `info` logs coming from the `ProjectReference` use `--zap-level=X`, where X can be:
+if you want to see more logs, set a number inside  `--zap-level=X`, where as X goes up you can see more messages

-1. ProjectReference logs
-2. ProjectClaim logs
-3. gcp client logs
-4. operator-sdk logs (golang version, etc)

-as described in the type [ComponentLogLevel](../pkg/util/types/comonentloglevel.go)

 e.g. if you are interested only in error messages, you can do it like this: